-Serbia’s World Cup bid off to a flying start
+Serbia, a US rival at World Cup, soars by Angola in opener

 Jokic and Milutinov each had 14 for the winners, and Boban Marjanovic added 12 points and 10 rebounds.
 Jokic was 3 for 3 from 3-point range, and Serbia went 13 for 20 from long range.

-Carlos Morais scored 15 for Angola, which was outrebounded 41-19 and shot only 36 percent.
-Leonel Paulo scored 10 for Angola; take the combined 10 for 18 shooting by Morais and Paulo away, and the rest of the Angolan lineup shot a mere 11 for 41 — 27%.
+Carlos Morais scored 15 for Angola, which was outrebounded 41-19 and shot only 36%.
+Leonel Paulo scored 10 for Angola.
+Take the combined 10 for 18 shooting by Morais and Paulo away, and the rest of the Angolan lineup shot 11 for 41 — 27%.

 “We didn’t play the style of play consistently enough to have a chance to compete with them,” said Angola coach Will Voigt, a native of Cabot, Vermont.